sakaiproject/sakai/CONTRIBUTING.md

 Please use these guidelines and the information in [README.md](README.md) to assure that your contributions are compatible with our (evolving) workflow and practices.

 ## Contributor License Agreement
-Before a code submission will be accepted, you will need to submit a Contributor License Agreement.
+Before a code submission will be accepted, you will need to submit a Contributor License Agreement (CLA).
 This is a one-off process that should only take a few moments to complete.
 See: https://www.apereo.org/licensing/agreements

+To check the status of a CLA, please visit: http://licensing.apereo.org/

 ## Jira